michaeljklein/Mathematica-Notebooks/README.md

-It's pretty messy, but here it all is for posterity.
+It's pretty messy, but here it all is for posterity (except a couple big ones, Github didn't accept them).